Butterflies of North Carolina:

 PlantsFOOD AND NECTAR PLANTS: Little bluestem (Schizachyrium [Andropogon] scoparius) is the most common foodplant, if not the only host.
 The species has a wide array of nectar plants; most are low growing herbs, with flowers within a foot of the ground.

 CommentsCOMMENTS: The Swarthy Skipper is one of the plainest-looking skippers and is easily overlooked and misidentified; it quickly drops from flowers into grassy cover when clouds block the sun.
-It is a widespread species, but is seldom really numerous anywhere.
+It is a widespread species, but is seldom really numerous anywhere, and owing to its small size it is easily overlooked unless perched on a large flower or a flower more than a foot off the ground.
 But, because of its many habitats, it is a numerous species in NC.
 More field work is needed in the Mountains and northern Coastal Plain to determine its true abundance there.

 Synonym